BoykovaAntonyna/nikita-kickstarter/README.md

 There are two main SCSS-files `styles.scss` and `universal.scss`.

 The `styles.scss` imports all partials. `mixins`, `icons` and `blocks` will be imported with a globbing-pattern.
 It's important that _every block-component_ gets its own partial and is put into the `blocks`-folder!
+Use subfolders if your site uses lots of partials.

 The `universal.scss` is a universal fallback stylesheet for older IE browsers mady by [Andy Clarke](http://code.google.com/p/universal-ie6-css/).